cityscape

-Discover stories spanning more than 700 years, enjoy views over Slovenia’s oldest city, and see one of the world's most fascinating tower clock mechanisms.
+Discover stories that stretch back more than 700 years, take in the view over Slovenia’s oldest city, and explore one of the world’s most fascinating tower clock mechanisms.

 Guardian of Ptuj's Streets

-The City Tower and the bell tower of the Church of Saint George crown the skyline of Ptuj, rising 54 meters into the sky with its distinctive onion-shaped roof.
-Today’s appearance dates from 1603, built upon the ancient foundations of a Gothic tower from the 10th century.
-Initially a city guard tower, it evolved into the keeper of the clock and bells as the need to measure time grew.
-The tower survived numerous fires and wars that destroyed its original clock, melted its bells, and damaged its roof, yet it remained standing, proudly watching over the streets of Ptuj.
+The City Tower and the bell tower of St. George’s Church, the crown of Ptuj’s skyline, rises 54 meters into the sky with its onion-shaped dome.
+Its current appearance dates back to 1603, built on the ancient foundations of a 10th-century Gothic tower.
+Initially a city watchtower, it evolved into the guardian of time and bells.
+The tower has survived many fires and wars that destroyed the original clock, melted the bells, and ravaged the roof, yet it endured and remains the proud guardian of Ptuj’s streets.

 Legends and Secrets

 Many stories and legends are told about the tower.
-One famous tale speaks of the missing clock face on the tower's northern side—according to folklore, the noblemen refused to contribute to its purchase or repair.
-Some also notice surprising similarities between the tower's escapement mechanism and Leonardo da Vinci's designs, though a direct connection to the Renaissance master has yet to be confirmed.
+One of the most famous is the tale of the missing dial on the north side of the clock – according to folklore, because the noblemen refused to contribute to the purchase or renovation of the clock.
+Some see a surprising similarity in the clock’s locking mechanism to Leonardo da Vinci’s designs, although a connection to the Renaissance master has yet to be confirmed.

 Clock and Pendulum

-Throughout the centuries, the bells of the City Tower announced important moments—from celebrations to warnings of danger.
-Step into history and see the majestic bronze bell from the 18th century, the only original bell to survive to the present day!
-Each bell once carried stories and inscriptions reflecting the city’s turbulent past.
-Experience the moment when the sound of this bell fills the space, transporting you to an era when these chimes were the city's primary timekeepers.
+Through the centuries, the bells of the City Tower have marked important moments – from celebrations to warnings of danger.
+Step into the past and see the magnificent bronze bell from the 18th century, the only original bell that has survived to this day!
+Each bell once carried its own stories and inscriptions that reflect the city’s turbulent history.
+Experience the moment when the bell’s sound fills the space and takes you back to a time when sound was the only timekeeper in the city.

 Archaeology

-Don’t miss extraordinary archaeological finds that reveal Ptuj’s rich past.
-Highlights include Roman coins of emperors Vespasian and Valens, and pierced shells once used as jewelry.
-Bronze pins, belt buckles, and other objects illustrate everyday medieval life.
-Each artifact tells its own story, inviting you to explore the city's thousand-year evolution.
+Among them are Roman coins from the emperors Vespasian and Valens, and pierced shells once used as jewelry.
+The Middle Ages are represented by bronze pins, belt buckles, and other objects that depict the daily life of past residents.
+Each exhibit carries its own story, inviting you to uncover the city’s thousand-year evolution.